 Give children a lot of breaks

-Both special and typical needs children need breaks while studying.
+Both typical needs children and children with disabilities need breaks while studying.
 Build some into their schedules, but consider including extra breaks.
 If you notice your child seems tired, give him or her a break.
 Encourage them to move their body by dancing, going outside or playing catch.
 Using hand-eye coordination helps organize their brains and keeps children focused.